CAROSINE/Insertion_sort-for-n-8/README.md

 # Insertion_sort-for-n-8
-Implementations of Insertion Sort for n=8 in Python, Java, C++, and C
+Implementations of Insertion Sort for n=8 in Python, Java, C++,C,JS